Biden in Europe for Russia energy talks

 Mr Biden has warned Chinese President Xi Jinping not to provide material support to Russia in its war against Ukraine.

-Mr Sullivan said the United States has yet to see evidence of Beijing sending aid to Moscow.
+Mr Sullivan said the US had yet to see evidence of Beijing sending aid to Moscow.

 “But it’s something we’re watching every day,” he said.